 Location, location, location - it’s true in real estate AND gardening!
-You’ll have to keep a few things in mind in order to set yourself up for success.
+You’ll have to keep a few things in mind in order to set your small space garden up for success.

 Indoor vs Outdoor